-Ideally, transition to adult mental health services should be a planned, orderly, purposeful and patient-centred process that ensures continuity of care, optimises health, minimises adverse events and ensures that the young person attains his/her maximum potential.[33-37] Good transitional care starts with preparing a service user to leave the child-centred health care setting and ends when that person is received in, and properly engaged with, the adult provider or an appropriate alternative, or is discharged from care in a planned and managed fashion.[38 39].
+Ideally, transition to adult mental health services (AMHS) should be a planned, orderly, purposeful and patient-centred process that ensures continuity of care, optimises health, minimises adverse events and ensures that the young person attains his/her maximum potential.37-41 Good transitional care starts with preparing a service user to leave the child-centred healthcare setting and ends to leave the child-centred healthcare setting and ends when that person is received in, and properly engaged with, the adult provider or an appropriate alternative, or is discharged from care in a planned and managed fashion.42 43

-European research on transition from CAMHS to AMHS is sparse, with little information available on the quality of transition and transition experiences in different EU countries in relation to long term mental health outcomes.
-The organisation of CAMHS in the member states vary, including the age at which young people are transitioned to adult services, size and complexity, sources of funding, and service provision and care.
-There is some evidence though that transition is a problem across all EU states.[40 41]
+European research on transition from CAMHS to AMHS is sparse, with little information available on uning, the quality of transition and transition experiences in different European Union (EU) countries in relation to long-term mental health outcomes.
+The organisation of CAMHS in the member states varies, including the age at which young people are transitioned to adult services, size and complexity, sources of funding, and service provision and care.
+There is some evidence though that transition is a problem across all EU states.^{44-46}

-Barriers to good transition have been mapped,[16 17] but the evidence of interventions for improving transitional care is scant.
-A recent systematic review of CAMHS to AMHS transition identified only three initiatives, all in the USA,[42] including a case management model, a transition support model and an outpatient transition programme.
+Barriers to good transition have been mapped,^{16 17} but the evidence of interventions for improving transitional care is scant.
+A recent systematic review of CAMHS to 8 AMHS transition identified only three initiatives, all in the USA,20 including a case management model, a transition support model and an outpatient transition programme.
 Although all three programmes showed improved clinical and social outcomes for those with facilitated transition, none of these was a randomised trial and each model was deeply rooted within its own particular and specific healthcare context.
-There is no consensus as to who can be discharged on reaching the CAMHS transitional boundary, who should receive transitional care, and how this care should be delivered.
-Furthermore, it is not clear what outcomes should be measured to assess clinical and cost effectiveness of the model, what the outcomes of those who fall through the care gap are, and what the individual, organisational and societal costs of poor, inadequate or inappropriate transition are.
-A recent NICE review on transition from child to adult care across all specialities found that there was no robust evidence on models of transitional care.[32]
+There is no consensus as to who can be discharged on reaching the CAMHS transitional score of 0.30 SD.
+The addition of 210 recruits for the cohort study ensures sufficient power for studying predictors, resulting in 1050 participants and an approximate 1:3 randomisation.

+boundary, who should receive transitional care and how this care should be delivered.
+Furthermore, it is not clear what outcomes should be measured to assess clinical and cost-effectiveness of the model, what the outcomes of those who fall through the care gap are, and what the individual, organisational and societal costs of poor, inadequate or inappropriate transition are.
+A recent National Institute for Health and Care Excellence (NICE) review on transition from child to adult care across all specialties found that there was no robust evidence on models of transitional care.36